-In a large bowl, place the peas, broccoli, bacon, chilli and the mayonnaise.
+In a large bowl, place the peas, broccoli, bacon, red onion, chilli and mayonnaise.
 (If the peas are still frozen, place them in a sieve and run cold water through them, making sure they are well strained before adding them to the bowl).

 Using a very large spoon (so as not to break up the broccoli) fold it all together.

 - Yes, I know the eggs and the almonds are missing…I don’t add the eggs here as they will break up when you are mixing it all together and I prefer to scatter the almonds over the top or they just kinda get lost…and I also think it looks prettier. 🙂

 So, lay half of the dressed salad onto a platter.

 Place half of the egg wedges here and there.

 Next, sprinkle on half of the sliced almonds.

 Place the remainder of the salad on.
 Lay the rest of the egg wedges over and lastly scatter over the rest of the almonds.

 There you have it…..an absolutely GORGEOUS Broccoli Salad. 🙂

 Great on its own or as a side salad, served with…..well anything you like!